-For sure the best option is to pre-book a shuttle transfer with one of a number of private transfer companies.
+For sure the best option is to pre-book a shuttle transfer with a specialist transfer company.
 This ensures peace of mind during your flight, provides good value and avoids the hassle of having to wait in a taxi queue in the soaring heat.
-You can pre-book transfers with Resorthoppa to all destinations on the island.
-This company also offers private transfers if you prefer to have your own vehicle and driver waiting for you rather than taking a shared one.
+You can book transfers to all destinations on the island.
+You can also book private transfers if you prefer to have your own vehicle and driver waiting for you rather than taking a shared one.
 Of course these are more expensive than the shared, shuttle transfer.
-Prices are very competitive so it’s well worth your while comparing Resorthoppa with Shuttledirect who also offer a very efficient and cheap transfer service.

 Lanzarote Airport Car Hire